 Before leaving the ABFDE I should comment on a couple of common, but completely inaccurate, claims sometimes made about the organization.

 The first is the idea that some of today’s diplomates were ‘grand-fathered’ into the program, meaning they did not have to go through the complete assessment and testing procedure.
-It is true that the original certification program did not meet the standards met by FSAB and that, for a short period of time, some diplomates were given time to assess whether or not they wanted to stay with the ABFDE when the new program came fully into effect.
-That grace period was a type of ‘grand-fathering’ but it was time-limited.
-The practise ceased years ago with all of the present Diplomates, both recent ones and those who were originally certified before the creation of FSAB, having been fully assessed and tested before being certification, or re-certification, was granted to them by the Board.
-They have fulfilled all requirements in accordance with the present ABFDE and FSAB standards.
+It is true that the original ABFDE certification program did not meet the standards set by FSAB and that, for a short period of time, some diplomates were given time to assess whether or not they wanted to stay with the ABFDE when the new program came fully into effect.
+That grace period was a form of ‘grand-fathering’ but it was time-limited and the practise ceased completely years ago.
+All of the present Diplomates, both recent ones and those who were originally certified before the creation of FSAB, having been fully assessed and tested before certification, or re-certification, was granted to them by the Board.
+In other words, they have fulfilled all requirements in accordance with the present ABFDE and FSAB standards.
 Nobody has been ‘grandfathered’ in the program.